Baudin999/blog/_posts/2023-08-24-inheritance-is-bad.md

 I hate inheritance!
 There, I've said it.
 It's true, I absolutely hate it.
 Inheritance destroys any chance you have of understanding your code.
 And it always starts with such good intentions.
 You start by defining a bit of functionality.
 Now you add another class and you see that same functionality happening in two places.
-Before you actually realise what has happened, you now have a base class and two concrete classes.
+Before you actually realize what has happened, you now have a base class and two concrete classes.
 Life seems good right?

 Unfortunately, it never ends there.
 Your program always changes, and the base class which seemed to